iimgaurav/flight_airflow_project/README.md

-# Flight Operations Airflow Pipeline
+# Real time  Flight Operations Airflow Pipeline

 A complete data engineering pipeline built with Apache Airflow, implementing a Medallion Architecture (Bronze, Silver, Gold) to process and visualize real-time flight data from the OpenSky API.